ganrad/aks-aspnet-sqldb-rest/README.md

 ### Invoking the Claims API Microservice REST API

 When the *Claims API* (`claims-api`) microservice end-point is invoked the first time, one medical claim record will be automatically inserted into the backend (Azure SQL Server) database.
 The inserted claim record will have a primary key (ID) value of 100.
-The microservice REST API supports all CRUD operations (list, search by *ID* and *Claim Number*, create, update and delete) on claims.
+The microservice REST API supports all CRUD operations (list, search by *ID* and *Claim Number*, create, update and delete) on *Claims* resources.

 In a Kubernetes cluster, applications deployed within pods communicate with each other via *Services*.
 A Service is responsible for forwarding all incoming requests to the backend application *Pods*.
 A service can also expose an *External IP Address* so that applications that are external to the AKS cluster can access services deployed within the cluster.